Mangalasridharan/Stock-Market-Impact-Predictor-From-News-Articles/README.md

-# Financial Article Ambiguity Analyzer
+# Stock Market Impact Predictor from Financial News Articles

 An NLP project for analyzing different types of ambiguity in financial articles.